-The new year brings more energy, a renewed spirit, a fresh start and the best of intentions.
+Summer brings more energy, a renewed spirit and the best of intentions.
 Many people have health and weight-loss goals to achieve, and they turn to fad diets that leave them feeling deprived and wanting to give up after a couple weeks or days.
 This year, set yourself up for success with these dietitian-approved tips to jump-start weight loss.

 1. MAKE YOUR FOOD BEAUTIFUL

 We eat with our eyes as much as we do with our mouths!
-After a season of stunning holiday food, you’d benefit from putting the same effort into making healthy meals for the new year.
 Instead of throwing veggies into a bowl, plate them with care, cut them in new ways and pick lots of colors.
 Take that extra step to enjoy the process of eating healthy options.

 – Carlene Thomas, RDN, LD, Registered Dietitian and Food Content Creator at Healthfully Ever After